-• attain a PCI of 80 or higher where Best Management Practices (BMPs) can be implemented.
-These BMPs maximize the use of the most cost-effective pavement preservation treatments.
+• attain a PCI of 80 or higher where Best Management Practices (BMP) can be implemented.
+These BMP maximize the use of the most cost-effective preventive maintenance (pavement preservation) treatments such as, slurry seal, chip seal, and overlays.

 For this goal to be effective, it should be attainable within a specific timeframe.
 Two funding scenarios were analyzed to determine the impact of various funding levels in terms of the overall change in PCI.
 These scenarios are: